Wael1122/waa/Operating-System-Support.md

 won't work with it.
 Adding support for your OS/Distro is most likely just adding<br \>
 ascii art.

+### AIX

+AIX 6.1 and any later version should be supported.

 ### Android

 All versions of Android should be supported.